Why startups need D&O insurance

 “With the current market during the pandemic, most carriers will bundle D&O with EPLI,” Huddleston says.
 “EPLI is a huge selling point because companies are being sued over vaccine mandates, mask mandates, and wrongful terminations due to mandates.”

-Cyber liability insurance offers protection against the high costs of data breaches and malicious software attacks.
+Cyber insurance offers protection against the high costs of data breaches and malicious software attacks.
 Even if your company is not a tech startup, this insurance can cover customer notification, legal fees, and fines from government agencies and regulatory bodies.

-Compare D&O insurance quotes from trusted carriers with Insureon
+Find D&O insurance quotes from trusted carriers with Insureon

 You can complete Insureon’s easy online application today insurance and talk to an agent to compare policies on D&O insurance and many other policies from top-rated U.S. companies.
 Once you find the right policy, you can get coverage from an insurance carrier in less than 24 hours.